vtacreative/found-press/README.md

-<p font-family:'Courier';>This is the pre-release version of found-press, a(nother) Foundation-based starter theme for rapid deployment of responsive WordPress themes.
+<p font-family:'Courier';>A(nother) Foundation-based starter theme for rapid deployment of responsive WordPress themes.

 :MORE
 http://foundation.zurb.com/